Monday, February 1, 2021

 When Alvin Lucier writes that the expressiveness of natural phenomena can serve as a model for music to emulate, I take him to describe an aesthetic ideal of naturalness:

 "I'm not interested in self-expression.
 I'm interested in discovery of sound phenomena and expressivity.
 If I'm not interested in self-expression, I'm still interested in expressivity, the expressiveness of natural characteristics of the sound waves.
 There is nothing more beautiful than a river or a stream and yet it's not expressing itself."
-(Harder & Rusche, 2014)
+(Harder & Rusche 2014)

 Naturalness can be achieved by emulating the natural experience of, for example, hearing the sounds of rivers or trees, but this does not mean that the music has to mimic the sounds of rivers and trees.
 It is not that art has to copy natural phenomena for the quality of naturalness to come about but rather that something about the experience of encountering natural phenomena is what is intimated.
 In the visual field, an aesthetic quality of naturalness is found, for example, in the work of Agnes Martin, but her paintings are far from looking like natural environments.
-In the words of Bell, Martin "compared the experience of looking at her work to watching clouds and never seeing any the same, or viewing waves of the sea, continuously breaking on the shore always the same but always different" (Bell, 2015, 29).
+In the words of Bell, Martin "compared the experience of looking at her work to watching clouds and never seeing any the same, or viewing waves of the sea, continuously breaking on the shore always the same but always different" (Bell 2015, 29).
 Martin's art has a similar expressivity to that of waves breaking on the shore, and the audience is invited to a similar mode of being as if they were leisurely looking at the clouds moving over the sky.
 This is why Martin's art feels like it has the non-emotionality of zōka.
 Much of Cage's music since the 70s does similarly not sound like the sounds we find in nature at all, but still has a kind of 'objective' 'naturalness'.
 The way in which sounds behave–similar to sounds in nature by the way they happen 'by themselves' without any traces of self-expressivity–gives Cage's music the quality of zōka.

 Cage's music achieved a sense of zōka primarily by embracing chance.
 By working with indeterminate "no-continuities", his music achieved what philosopher Timothy Morton (2009) has called an "automated feel".
-Cage's music has a kind of "found quality"—a sense that it is "working 'all by itself' or 'coming from nowhere'" (38).
+According to Morton, Cage's music has a kind of "found quality"—a sense that it is "working 'all by itself' or 'coming from nowhere'" (38).
 The music sounds like it perpetuates itself and comes automatically from the creativity and free play of the world.
 This is what gives it a sense of zōka.
-The music that achieves zōka must sound like it is working all by itself in a way that is, in a sense, aimless. d’Angiolini writes that it is about establishing a criterion "that will permit a process that allows the music to create itself all by itself" (n.d.).
+The music must sound like it is working all by itself in a way that is, in a sense, aimless. d’Angiolini writes that it is about establishing a criterion "that will permit a process that allows the music to create itself all by itself" (n.d.).
 Zōka is achieved when this "automated feel" sounds completely devoid of any purpose.
 In an elucidation about zōka, James Cahill, a historian of Chinese art, explains that

 "[c]reation in nature happens without planning or purpose, so everything in it looks (by definition) natural.
 Artist's creation can't ordinarily escape looking man-made; only if he can somehow attain state of mind that eliminates purposefulness will he create as nature does, transcend artifice, and achieve this rare effect of naturalness, rightness." (n.d.)